powerbi-tech/iot-adk-addonkit/Tools/README.md

 ## Create a basic image

 1. Launch the IoTCorePShell ( Run `IoTCorePShell.cmd` ).
 This will launch the tool and also install the test certificates if required and opens the sample workspace present along with the tools by default.

-2. Create a new workspace (say `C:\MyWorkspace` ) with the below command
+2. Create a new workspace (say `C:\MyWorkspace` ) using [New-IoTWorkspace](IoTCoreImaging/Docs/New-IoTWorkspace.md)

     ```powershell
     New-IoTWorkspace C:\MyWorkspace Contoso arm
     (or) new-ws C:\MyWorkspace Contoso arm
     ```

     The Workspace will be created and opened.
 The required packages such as Registry.Version, Custom.Cmd and Provisioning.Auto will be imported into the workspace automatically.

-3. Import the required oem packages from the sample workspace (`$env:SAMPLEWKS`).
+3. Import the required oem packages using [Import-IoTOEMPackage](IoTCoreImaging/Docs/Import-IoTOEMPackage.md) from the sample workspace (`$env:SAMPLEWKS`).
 You can either import each package selectively or import all of them.

     ```powershell
     # Importing Recovery packages from sample workspace
     Import-IoTOEMPackage Recovery.*